clicepfl/roboclic-archived/README.md

 ### Tentative changes

-The above mentioned JSON file along with a Telegram selection menu of the answer/member.
+Add a Telegram selection menu of the answer/member to make the poll creation easier to the user (and potentially secret).